Compound Produced by Gut Bacteria May Increase Risk of Allergy, Asthma in Infants

 “We have discovered a specific bacterial lipid in the neonatal gut that promotes immune dysfunction associated with allergic asthma,” said Susan Lynch, a study lead author.

-The researchers expressed hope that the finding may help with development of interventions that can assist in guarding against the diseases.
+The researchers expressed hope that the finding may help with the development of interventions that can assist in guarding against the diseases.

 Increasing Allergy and Asthma Risks